LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

  - the name and email address of the data sender
  - the source and type of the file to be imported

-It may be necessary to include additional information in order to ascertain compliance.
+It may be necessary to include additional information in order to ascertain compliance to data risk management.
 Example questions include:
     - What does each file contain?
     - What data, if any, is contained within each file?
     - From where was it sourced?